 Skip to main content

-Book Salon with Judith Kohlenberger and Mohammad Sarhangi
+Book salon with Judith Kohlenberger and Mohammad Sarhangi

-Migration is as fundamental as it is controversial in this society.
+Migration is as fundamental to this society as it is controversial.
 The emotionally charged debates of recent times have narrowed this multifaceted topic down to questions of control and limitation.
-Actors from the right-wing populist and right-wing extremist spectrum are increasingly successfully capitalizing on doomsday scenarios, conspiracy myths and fear-mongering.

-The historian Mohammad Sarhangi (Center for Research on Antisemitism, TU Berlin) presents his book “Years of Fear, Moments of Hope.
-An Emotional History of Migration”, also published in 2024, which landed on numerous non-fiction bestseller lists immediately after its publication.
+The historian Mohammad Sarhangi (Center for Research on Anti-Semitism, TU Berlin) will present his book "Years of Fear, Moments of Hope.
+Eine Gefühlsgeschichte der Migration" (Years of Fear, Moments of Hope), which landed on numerous non-fiction bestseller lists immediately after publication.
+The discussion in the new book salon format will be moderated by Frank Wolff.

 Additional information